tahczeban/bikesharing/README.md

                                   FIGURE 7: User Trips by Gender by Weekday

 The number of bike trips was further analyzed including gender and usertype.
-Male subscribers are significantly more participatory in general; however, weekdays, particularly Thursday show the greatest concentration of activity.
+Male subscribers are significantly more participatory in general; however, weekdays, particularly Thursday, show the greatest concentration of activity.

 ***DELIVERABLE 3: Story and Report for Final Presentation***